Begum Akhtar Sulaiman

 Begum Akhtar Sulaiman (née Akhtar Jahan Suhrawardy; 1922–1982) was a Pakistani-Bengali social worker, political activist and the daughter of Huseyn Shaheed Suhrawardy, the fifth Prime Minister of Pakistan.
-Begum Akhtar Suleiman, went out on a limb to support the Yahya Khan regime during the war of 1971.
+Begum Akhtar Suleiman, went out on a limb to support the Yahya Khan regime during the Bangladesh Liberation War of 1971.
 She started actively supporting the activities of the Yahya Khan government.
-She gave a number of statements at that time on behalf of the Suhrawardy family saying her father believed in Pakistan.
+She gave a number of statements at that time on behalf of the Suhrawardy family saying her father believed in the unity of Pakistan.
 Her daughter Shahida Jamil served as the first female Pakistani Federal Minister for Law.

 Family

 Begum Sulaiman was married to Shah Ahmed Sulaiman (son of Justice Sir Shah Sulaiman and the Karachi manager of a large British export-import company that dealt in antibiotics and other medical supplies) and had one child, Shahida Jamil (who later became the first female Pakistani Federal Minister for Law).
 Shahida Jamil has two sons, Zahid Jamil (a lawyer in Pakistan) and Shahid Jamil (an attorney in Chicago).